mbilokonsky/bash-color/README.md

 bash-colors
 ============

-A node.js module for wrapping strings in color codes for pretty printing in BASH.
+A node.js module for wrapping strings in color codes for pretty printing in bash.
 Usage is very simple:

 ```js
 var color = require('bash-colors');